turingschool/mod-0-project-be/section1/README.md

 ### Ruby Basics Lessons

+>In this Section, you may see references to `irb`. `irb` is short of "Interactive Ruby" and is a tool that allows us to run Ruby code inside the Terminal.
+To open and `irb` _session_, type `irb` in your Terminal.
+At that point, you can type any valid Ruby code, then press return.
+To exit the `irb` session, run `exit`.

 1. Next, you will complete several lessons from the Learn Ruby the Hard Way Tutorial.

    *For ***each*** lesson* ***follow these directions closely***: